joshpoll/my-little-dfta-blogpost/post.md

 source (if there is one) is the current state of the DFA.
 The target is the state the DFA will transition into.

-This DFA graph is useful for evaluating input words, since you can simulate the execution of a DFA by traversing the edges of the graph.
+Representing a DFA as a graph is useful for evaluating input words by hand, since you can simulate the execution of a DFA by traversing the edges of the graph.

 ## DFTAs: Deterministic Finite *Tree* Automata

 DFTAs are like DFAs except instead of recognizing words, DFTAs recognize trees.
 The core pieces of the definitions remain the same.
 DFTAs are especially useful in PL, because we often work with ASTs, which are trees.

 *In the rest of this post we borrow heavily from [Tree Automata Techniques and Applications (TATA)](http://tata.gforge.inria.fr/) for definitions and theorems about DFTAs.*